6500 South Pulaski Road

 sponsorship and committee information courtesy of the Legislative Information

-Michael J. Madigan was re-elected Speaker of the House in January 2013, a position he has held since 1983, with the exception of 1995 and 1996 (89th General Assembly).
+Michael J. Madigan was re-elected Speaker of the House in January 2015, a position he has held continuously since 1983, with the exception the 89th General Assembly (1995-96).
 He has also served as House Democratic Leader and House Majority Leader.

 Speaker Madigan was first elected as a delegate to the 1970 Constitutional Convention and then as a state Representative the same year.
 He was born April 19, 1942, in the district he now represents.
 He graduated from the University of Notre Dame and Loyola University School of Law and practices law in Chicago.